-The ADWF was established by statute as an enterprise fund of the State to serve as a revolving fund for financing drinking water system improvement projects.
-Funds allocated for set-aside activities authorized in Section 1452(k) of the SDWA are held in separate accounts; therefore, loan fund activities and set-aside activities are distinct and separate.
+The ADWF was established by statute as an enterprise fund of the State to serve as a revolving fund for financing water system improvement projects.
+Funds allocated for set-aside activities authorized in the SDWA are held in separate accounts; therefore, loan fund activities and set-aside activities are distinct and separate.